ifyildirim/SimRIS-Channel-Simulator/README.md

 ![SimRIS Logo](SimRIS_GUI.png) <!-- Replace with your logo or a relevant image -->

-Welcome to the SimRIS Channel Simulator v2.0 repository!
+Welcome to the _SimRIS Channel Simulator_ v2.0 repository!
 This open-source and user-friendly simulator is designed for accurate physical channel modeling of Reconfigurable Intelligent Surface (RIS)-empowered networks.
-Whether you're a researcher, developer, or enthusiast in the field of wireless communication, SimRIS v2.0 is here to support your studies and experiments.
+Whether you're a researcher, developer, or enthusiast in the field of wireless communication, _SimRIS Channel Simulator_ v2.0 is here to support your studies and experiments.

 ## Key Features